appfolio/abprof/README.md

 examples/vanilla\_ruby.rb and so on in the examples directory of this gem.

+Those examples use a benchmark called "optcarrot" which can be quite slow.
+So you'll need to decide whether to do a quick, rough check with a few iterations or a more in-depth check which runs many times for high certainty.

+Here's a slow, very certain check:

+    abprof --burnin=10 --max-trials=50 --min-trials=50 --iters-per-trial=5 examples/vanilla_ruby.rb examples/inline_ruby_1800.rb

+Note that since the minimum and maximum trials are both 50, it won't stop at a particular certainty (P value.)
+It will just run for 50 trials of 5 iterations each.
+It takes awhile, but gives a pretty good estimate of how fast one is compared to the other.

+Here's a quicker, rougher check:

+    abprof --burnin=5 --max-trials=10 --iters-per-trial=1 examples/vanilla_ruby.rb examples/inline_ruby_1800.rb

+It may stop after only a few trials if the difference in speed is big enough.
+By default, it uses a P value of 0.05, which is (very roughly) a one in twenty chance of a false result.

 ### How Many Times Faster?

 ABProf will try to give you an estimate of how much faster one option